 A solid roof lasts the longest, and provides the best insulation.
 It is more secure and private as well.
 For all these qualities, you obviously pay a higher price!
-A replacement conservatory roof cost for a solid or tiled roof varies greatly with material, and how many roof windows you want.
+There are many companies that offer a variety of replacement conservatory roof costs for a solid or tiled roof varies greatly with material, and how many roof windows you want.

 The tiles you use affect the replacement conservatory roof cost as well, along with other factors.
 If you want concrete tiles, they cost about £12 to £22 per square metre.
 Clay tiles are priced around £28 to £40 per square metre.

 Slate tiles, which are considered the most durable, can cost up to £70 per square metre.

 At this point, it is important to know what roof style you have, or want.
 This cannot just be a matter of what appeals to you.
 There are practical considerations that need to be taken into account.
 The most important considerations are building regulations.

 While a replacement conservatory roof does not require any permission, your new conservatory roof cannot be higher than the highest point of the roof on the house.